-You are cordially invited to attend the 2016 Annual Meeting of Stockholders of Employers Holdings, Inc. The meeting will be held on Tuesday, May 24, 2016, beginning at 9:00 a.m.
-Pacific Daylight Time at the Hilton Garden Inn Reno located at 9920 Double R Blvd., Reno, Nevada.
+You are cordially invited to attend the 2017 Annual Meeting of Stockholders of Employers Holdings, Inc. The meeting will be held on Thursday, May 25, 2017, beginning at 9:00 a.m.
+Pacific Daylight Time at 10375 Professional Circle, Reno, Nevada.

-All stockholders of record of Employers Holdings, Inc. as of the close of business on March 28, 2016 are entitled to vote at the 2016 Annual Meeting of Stockholders.
+All stockholders of record of Employers Holdings, Inc. as of the close of business on March 28, 2017 are entitled to vote at the 2017 Annual Meeting of Stockholders.

-As described in the accompanying Notice and Proxy Statement, you will be asked to (i) elect three Directors for a three-year term expiring in 2019, (ii) vote on a non-binding resolution to approve the compensation paid to the Company's Named Executive Officers, and (iii) ratify the appointment of Ernst & Young LLP as the Company's independent accounting firm for 2016.
+As described in the accompanying Notice and Proxy Statement, you will be asked to (i) elect two Directors for a three-year term expiring in 2020, (ii) vote on a non-binding resolution to approve the compensation paid to the Company's Named Executive Officers, (iii) vote on a non-binding resolution on the frequency of subsequent votes on the compensation paid to the Company's Named Executive Officers, and (iv) ratify the appointment of Ernst & Young LLP as the Company's independent accounting firm for 2017.

-Employers Holdings, Inc.'s Annual Report for the year ended December 31, 2015 is available at www.ematerials.com/eig.
+Employers Holdings, Inc.'s Annual Report for the year ended December 31, 2016 is available at www.ematerials.com/eig.